Generic name: miglitol

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

 There is no fixed dosage regimen for the management of diabetes mellitus with GLYSET Tablets or any other pharmacologic agent.
 Dosage of GLYSET must be individualized on the basis of both effectiveness and tolerance while not exceeding the maximum recommended dosage of 100 mg 3 times daily.
-GLYSET should be taken three times daily at the start (with the first bite) of each main meal.
-GLYSET should be started at 25 mg, and the dosage gradually increased as described below, both to reduce gastrointestinal adverse effects and to permit identification of the minimum dose required for adequate glycemic control of the patient.
+GLYSET should be taken three times daily at the start of each main meal.
+GLYSET should be started at 25 mg, and the dosage gradually increased both to reduce gastrointestinal adverse effects and to permit identification of the minimum dose required for adequate glycemic control of the patient.

-The recommended starting dosage of GLYSET is 25 mg, given orally three times daily at the start (with the first bite) of each main meal.
+The recommended starting dosage of GLYSET is 25 mg, given orally three times daily at the start of each main meal.
 However, some patients may benefit by starting at 25 mg once daily to minimize gastrointestinal adverse effects, and gradually increasing the frequency of administration to 3 times daily.

 The maximum recommended dosage of GLYSET is 100 mg 3 times daily.
 In one clinical trial, 200 mg 3 times daily gave additional improved glycemic control but increased the incidence of the gastrointestinal symptoms described above.

 Patients Receiving Sulfonylureas